CLIxIndia-Dev/qbank-lite/docs/repository.md

   - removeVTTFileLanguage.
 Removes the matching `languageTypeId` vtt file.
   - clearTranscriptFiles.
 Removes all transcript files, but does not delete the `assetContent`.
   - clearVTTFiles.
 Removes all vtt files, but does not delete the `assetContent`.
+  - source.
+A string representing the source of media content, like "Jane Doe, (c) 2017".

 returns:
   - `Asset` object.